 Nowadays, crochet has enjoyed a resurgence in popularity.
 The internet helped this, along with online crochet communities and easily available patterns.
-During the 2020 pandemic and lockdown, many people turned to this craft to pass time, disconnect from screens and cope with anxiety.
+During the 2020 pandemic and lockdown, many people turned to this craft to pass the time, disconnect from screens, and cope with anxiety.
 It is now a popular craft amongst all ages.

 Is Crochet Easy?

 Crochet is an easy craft to learn because you only have one hook and one strand of yarn to cope with!
 Of course, like learning any new skill, it does take some practice to master the movements required and build up muscle memory to be able to do it quickly and efficiently.